IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

     </div>
   </div>
 <div class="caption">
-    Qualitative visualisations of the SIDDO, Base and DISDO functions over training. <b>Top-Left</b> TSNE<d-cite key="van2008visualizing"></d-cite>, <b>Top-Right</b> Pinciple Component Analysis<d-cite key="pearson1901liii"></d-cite> , <b>Bottom-Left</b> Multiple Dimensional Scalling<d-cite key="mead1992review"></d-cite>  and <b>Bottom-Right</b> Spectral Embedding<d-cite key="10.5555/2980539.2980616"></d-cite>
+    Qualitative visualisations of the **SIDDO**, Base and **DISDO** functions over training. <b>Top-Left</b> TSNE<d-cite key="van2008visualizing"></d-cite>, <b>Top-Right</b> Pinciple Component Analysis<d-cite key="pearson1901liii"></d-cite> , <b>Bottom-Left</b> Multiple Dimensional Scalling<d-cite key="mead1992review"></d-cite>  and <b>Bottom-Right</b> Spectral Embedding<d-cite key="10.5555/2980539.2980616"></d-cite>
 </div>

-However, it is important to note that while there is an agreement in the general trend of functional divergence, each of the visualisation strategies shows different training paths - the nuances in each method's functional pathways between SIDDO, Base, and DISDO could lead to different conclusions which may be an artefact of the specific method.
+However, it is important to note that while there is an agreement in the general trend of functional divergence, each of the visualisation strategies shows different training paths - the nuances in each method's functional pathways between **SIDDO**, Base, and **DISDO** could lead to different conclusions which may be an artefact of the specific method.
 As a result, to have the most informative view when using such qualitative methods, it is essential to use a range of embeddings to confirm overall trends without reading too much into the functional illusions that stem from a particular method.
 Moreover, it is challenging to make statements on the specific functional proximities of different training conditions on functional similarity via functional visualisation as each of the final functional locations is hard to compare qualitatively and can only be commeteted on subjectively.